jhcook/kubernetes-dev-env/README.md

-# Kubernetes Development Environment
+# calico

 ## Up and Running

 The following instructions have been wrapped and provided in `quickstart.sh`.
 It was developed and tested on macOS using hyperkit.
-It requires Internet connectivity, and requires just under eight minutes to complete on a 500Mbps connection.
+It requires Internet connectivity, and requires just under ten minutes to complete on a 500Mbps connection.
 Hyperkit uses 30GiB of RAM for the default configuration.

 The code requires the following utilities to operate correctly.
 They are